SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ## Diving into the kernel

-In this chapter we will describe one by one all the aspects of the kernel.
+In this chapter, we will describe one by one all the aspects of the kernel.
 We will cover instance shapes, methods,  instance and inheritance relationship interplay, object allocation, object and class initialization...